Grow A Face Rather Than Transplant It

-Searching for Health Information Online (Part 4)
+Searching for Health Information Online (Part 3)

-Thanks to Musings of a Dinosaur for Grand Rounds!
+Thanks to Doc Emer for Grand Rounds

 Thanks for Doc Emer for Grand Rounds and for featuring my post on Slideshare and Life Hacks for Doctors.

 Metered Dose Inhalers Don't Reveal When They're Empty and Patients Suffer

 Could you imagine driving a car without a fuel gauge?
 In the July 2006 Annals of Allergy, Asthma and Immunology, results from a 500 person telephone survey suggest that patients don't know if there's any medicine left in their metered dose inhale...

 PeerClip is a new social bookmarking service introduced at the Health 2.0 conference.
 The best example of a social bookmarking site on the web is del.icio.us, which I wrote about previously:One of the most useful sites on the web is del.icio.us. (...